-Many people who live in “the lower 48” have never heard of our nation’s largest national park.
-Wrangell-St. Elias is massive, covering more acreage than six Yellowstones combined!
-It’s an enormous wilderness that encompasses 18,000-foot mountain peaks, tidewater glaciers that calf into the sea, and resident wildlife like moose, bear, Dall sheep, and elk.
+Many people in the lower 48 have never heard of our nation’s largest national park.
+Wrangell-St. Elias is massive, covering more than six times the acreage of Yellowstone.
+The park encompasses 18,000-foot mountain peaks, tidewater glaciers that calf into the sea, and resident wildlife like moose, bears, Dall sheep, and elk.

 Why Visit Wrangell-St. Elias National Park in Your RV?